 Texture coordinates map a vertex of a triangle to a position in image space (U, V coordinates).
 Texture mapping allows high-resolution color bitmaps to be applied to any surface.
 The primary advantage of texture mapping over the vertex colors of the previous section is that the textures allow color at a much finer detail level than the underlying mesh, while vertex colors are always at the same resolution as the mesh.

-In order to avoid integer overflows, a texture coordinate group MUST contain less than 2^31 tex2coords.
+To avoid integer overflows, a texture coordinate group MUST contain less than 2^31 tex2coords.

 Composite Materials